anthonykulis/cps215/data_structures/bags/NOTES.md

 * Count the number of times a type shows up in the bag
   * Is there a problem with this?
 I think so
     * If we use generic types, unless we do some crazy lifting, we will need to depend on a `toString()` or similar type method to give us the type.
 If for some reason another engineer uses our class, they will have to know that the extra work in their bag item is required.
 This is no good.
 Not only does it *tightly couple* non-related classes, it also puts engineers into knowing special circumstances about our class.
 This is called *knowledge domain* and we want to avoid that.
 I'd much rather hire a new engineer and have them spend time learning the business logic of an application than spending time learning the idiosyncrasies of our libraries.
 Being said, we will not implement that feature and allow it to be extended by another engineer if the off chance it ever shows up.
-* Look to see if a certain item type exists (e.g. a particular Dog instance)
+* Look to see if a certain item type exists in the bag (e.g. a particular Dog instance)
-* Look at all items in the bag iteratively

 ### Bag Methods
 * `public int getCurrentSize()`